MariaGordon/ToDo/README.md

 Using Facebook React and AJAX calls.
 Communicates with a JSON-based REST API to backend.
 Inspired by the Facebook React tutorial on building comments box.

+Inspired by Daniel Stocks on drag of items.

 ## Requirements
 * Python3 (not tested with python2 but should work)
 * Flask